Skip to content

 SyntaxError

 Cause of Error: The dot operator (.) is used to access the property.
 Users will have to provide the name of the properties to access.
-Somewhere the dot operator is used with the square bracket or “+” is used with dot operator, Both causes the problems.
+Somewhere the dot operator is used with the square bracket or “+” is used with the dot operator, Both cause problems.

 Example 1: In this example, the property is accessed with the dot operator along with a square bracket, so the error has occurred.